mox17/visual-reqm2-electron/doc/VQL.md

 grate not dt:fea
 ```

 This could also be written as

 ```
 grate and not dt:fea
 ```

-this is because the 'and' operation is implied between terms.
+this is because the `and` operation is implied between terms.

 Notice the RED outline (indicating what is selected) is only for the `swrs` object, not the `fea` object.